 We’ve worked on some of the highest-profile healthcare projects around the world, including California’s first LEED Silver-certified hospital, South Australia’s first public–private partnership healthcare development and Spain’s first private finance initiative hospital.

-Now, we’re busy at work in Manchester, England, on the country’s largest proton beam therapy centre.
-At an immense 12,000 sqm, it will be one of the few specialist centres of its kind in the world, offering patients a more targeted way of destroying cancer cells.
+In Manchester, England, we worked on the country’s largest proton beam therapy centre to date.
+At an immense 12,000 sqm, it is one of the few specialist centres of its kind in the world, offering patients a more targeted way of destroying cancer cells.

 Extraordinary innovation requires extraordinary engineering

 Conventional radiotherapy uses lower energy photon radiation to destroy cancerous cells, but surrounding tissue can also be damaged.
 In proton therapy the beam stops once it hits cancerous cells, resulting in less damage to surrounding tissue.
 However, the particle accelerator is as energy-hungry as it sounds – and requires a significant amount of power to generate the high energy beam, resulting in similar levels of waste heat.

 Our multi-disciplinary teams stepped up to the challenge